OSU selects outstanding research faculty

 in this country and in the United Kingdom, often supported by external funding.
 He

-and published refereed articles in major journals as well as three books authored,
+and he has published refereed articles in major journals and three books he has authored,

-edited or co-edited by him.
-The work has given him considerable visibility at the
+edited, and co-edited.
+The work has given him considerable visibility at the national

 lecture series at the Horning Center for the Humanities at Oregon State University;